cube-drone/rt0/players-guide/src/gm/factions.md

 ## Swords
 <!--
-Swords are strong against the Heirophant (traditionalist, authoritarian tendencies) and weak against the Magician (thought and mastery) - which, I guess, means that they have some armor-piercing/armor-reduction but take extra damage from magic?
+Swords are weak against the Magician (thought and mastery) - which, I guess, means that they take extra damage from magic?
 -->

 ### The Executare